 Entrepreneur in cookies and confectionery, Johannes Eckhardt Dulfer was the founder of this park, realised in 1905.
 Dulfer was a big fan of the German composer and inventor of total theatre.
 The architect was Jan van Teeffelen (1877-1935).
 The style in which he built these sugar-like white buildings is a bit art nouveau.

 Unfortunately you can’t go inside the buildings themselves, but on a sunny day when the sunshine reflects in the golden names up front and you play some music by Wagner on your mp3-player you can almost feel like you are in Bayreuth at the turn of the century in 1900.

-As autumn is coming this is really a place to go, it is a neighbourhood with a lot of trees with their leaves in the richest colours you can imagine.
+As summer is here this is really a place to go, it is a neighbourhood with a lot of trees so it is easy to slip into the shade.